 Follow our social media accounts to keep up to date with specific programs and initiatives.

 Older Tasmanians have a wealth of knowledge and experience that can help build a more inclusive and vibrant Tasmania, and support the social and economic growth of the State.

 In Tasmania, our population is the oldest of all states and territories, and is also ageing at the fastest rate.
-As of 2012, Tasmania had the largest proportional share of people aged 65 years and over.
-In addition, the number of people aged 85 years and over is growing rapidly.
-Greater life expectancy is good reason for celebration.
+As of June 2017, the Australian Bureau of Statistics estimated that there were:

 Older people are a valuable asset to our community and play a vital role contributing in a diversity of ways.
 All older people should have the opportunity to participate in all aspects of community.

 On 23 May 2017, the Tasmanian Government released Strong, liveable communities: Tasmania’s Active Ageing Plan 2017-2022.
 The Plan aims to create a Tasmania that’s the best place to live, work, invest and to be part of a family as we grow older.
 There are four action areas to support Tasmanians to age well and overcome systemic barriers to participation: health; lifelong learning; participation; and security.